nicai-cloud/cai-gift-shop-api/README.md

 which are symbolic linked to /etc/letsencrypt/archive/goodyhub.duckdns.org/fullchain1.pem and /etc/letsencrypt/archive/goodyhub.duckdns.org/privkey1.pem

 Symbolic linked files won't work for volumn mounts, the docker container will error out with file not found.
-To make it work, the certs files will need to be copied from /etc/letsencrypt/archive/goodyhub.duckdns.org/ to /etc/certs/
+So to make it work, the certs files will need to be copied from /etc/letsencrypt/archive/goodyhub.duckdns.org/ to /etc/certs/

 change permission of certs files so that they can be read: sudo chmod 644 /etc/certs/fullchain.pem